Glenn-Harless/Psych-Ward-Room-Optimization/README.md

 #### Recommendation

-Based on these findings, the hospital should consider the trade-offs between flexibility and operational constraints but if the priority is to minimize wasted beds, the hospital might lean towards the all-single-room setup (26 single rooms).
+Based on these findings, the hospital should consider the trade-offs between flexibility and operational constraints:

+- If the priority is to minimize wasted beds, the hospital might lean towards the all-single-room setup (26 single rooms).

 Ultimately, the decision should also factor in other operational considerations such as staffing, patient preferences, and cost implications.
 Implementing a dynamic allocation system that can adjust room assignments based on daily patient inflow and needs could also be beneficial.

 ## Usage